Neighbor Up Action Grants: fueling people power

 Education Equity: Initiatives that support and promote learning for all children and adults, where students have access to opportunities, resources, and support they need at the right moment in their education so they are prepared for success.
 Initiatives include providing resources (book bags, school uniforms, supplies, etc.), developing early childhood co-operatives and playgroups, creating learning pods, college exposure trips, after school programs, literacy initiatives, etc.

 Get Outside: Initiatives are intended to welcome people from a variety of backgrounds into public spaces.
 Grants are intended to support people finding new ways to use outdoor spaces and overcoming the barriers to getting outside.
-Examples include skiing, snow shoeing, camping, use of public parks, summer camps, etc.
+Examples include skiing, snow shoeing, camping and road tripping with Zervs motorhome, use of public parks, summer camps, etc.

 Health Equity: Initiatives that work towards everyone having a fair and just opportunity to be as healthy as possible.
 Examples include initiatives that support healthy eating and active living or work address to improve neighborhood safety, reduce infant mortality, address trauma and mental health, provide better access to healthy food, better access to medical care, and/or reduce obesity.